Special Educational Needs (SEN) and Disability Policy

 If needed, during this process, we may ask for advice from specialist support services, such as Educational Psychology, Speech & Language Therapy, Specialist Teaching & Advice, Behaviour Support and Children’s Therapy.
 Parental permission will always be sought prior to this.

 Children’s progress is tracked and analysed at the end of each term.
-The class teacher then reviews progress made towards achieving targets on the EHCPP Support Plan, and sets new targets, as appropriate.
+The class teacher then reviews progress made towards achieving targets on the EHC Support Plan, and sets new targets, as appropriate.

-- consider whether the outcomes in the EHCP Plan are still appropriate
+- consider whether the outcomes in the EHC Plan are still appropriate

 - review the special educational provision in place

 - review any health or social care provision currently in place